- Get Our Free Newsletter!

 - Subscribe Today!

-by Meredith Chilson One of the traditional summer highlights in our rural county has always been the County Fair.
+by Meredith Chilson Photos by author One of the traditional summer highlights in our rural county has always been the County Fair.
 For a week in July one of our sleepy little towns becomes a center of activity.
-Up over the hill, and the first sight is always the Ferris Wheel; there are carnival rides for the very […]Read more »
+Up over the hill, and the first sight is always the Ferris Wheel; there are carnival rides […]Read more »

 Photos and story by Cherie Langlois Thinking about getting some Muscovy ducks around your place?
 Well, then, what could be more adorable than a flock of fuzzy little Muscovy ducklings?
 If this is your first foray into raising ducks, you can buy your first baby ducks from a local breeder, feed store, hatchery or animal […]Read more »

-by Kimberly Furry I had to chuckle when Nora and I were watching the Cat in the Hat on PBS one morning.
+by Kimberly Furry Photos by author I had to chuckle when Nora and I were watching the Cat in the Hat on PBS one morning.
 The Cat and the children were talking about bird nests and wanted to build one on their own.
-The fish smugly commented, “You don’t know how to build a nest!”
-In the sage […]Read more »
+The fish smugly commented, “You don’t know how to build a nest!” […]Read more »